ScottMcGready/the-conference-bible/organisation_and_planning.md

 ### Attracting submissions

 Arguably the most nervewracking part of putting together a conference is the submission stage of the CFP.
 Reach out to as many organisations and groups as you can to publicise the CFP.
+While [sponsorship](#sponsors) of a conference shouldn't necessarily guarantee a speaking slot, encouraging sponsors to ask their staff to submit to the CFP process is a worthwhile option.

 Some people may be nervous about applying and feel the need for [mentorship](#speaker-mentorship), regardless if they're a first time speaker or not.
-It's worth highlighting on the CFP if you intend to provide mentorship, should the speaker choose it.
+It's worth highlighting on the CFP if you intend to provide [mentorship](#speaker-mentorship), should the speaker choose it.

 ### Sift